clearlinux/clear-linux-documentation/source/clear-linux/tutorials/smb/smb-desktop.rst

 Connect to Windows\* shared location from |CL-ATTR| desktop
 ###########################################################

-This tutorial explains how to access an existing shared location on Windows\* via Server Message Block (SMB) /Common Internet File System (CIFS) from the |CL| GNOME desktop.
-CIFS filesystem is generally used to mount SMB/CIFS shares on Linux distributions.
-Though not really part of Samba, these tools were originally part of the Samba package.
+This tutorial explains how to access an existing shared drive on Windows\* via Server Message Block (SMB) / Common Internet File System (CIFS) from the |CL| GNOME desktop.
+CIFS filesystem is generally used to access shared storage locations, or share files.

 Prerequisites
 *************